-The Tasmanian health sector recruits from all over Australia and the world, offering outstanding professional development opportunities and experiences.
+The Tasmanian health sector recruits from all over Australia and the world, offering outstanding professional development opportunities and experiences across the State.

-The Tasmanian and Australian Governments are currently directing significant investment toward new infrastructure and facilities for the state.
-This includes a $689 million redevelopment of the Royal Hobart Hospital, Tasmanian’s largest ever health infrastructure project.
+The Tasmanian and Australian Governments are currently directing significant investment toward new infrastructure and facilities for the State.
+This includes a $689 million redevelopment of the Royal Hobart Hospital, which is Tasmania’s largest ever health infrastructure project.
 A number of new facilities are already complete, including the state-of-the-art Wellington Clinics outpatient facility, the Cancer Centre and new medical imaging facilities.
-The hospital redevelopment is due to be completed in mid-2019.

 There are a range of roles in both acute and primary health settings, including accredited university teaching hospitals.
 There are also great opportunities for experienced medical staff, with a range of careers and supported professional development on offer to help expand and develop management and specialist clinical skills.

 The health system in Tasmania, as in the rest of Australia, is a mixture of public (government-provided) and private sector health services.

 Tasmania has four major public hospitals – Royal Hobart Hospital, Launceston General Hospital, North West Regional Hospital and Mersey Community Hospital, with a supporting network of rural hospitals and multipurpose services.
 Visit the Department of Health career website to view current medical services opportunities and check out the Doctors in Training program.